 Shortfall risk can be mitigated with these key risk management techniques:

-Annuitizing a portion of a defined-contribution account balance can reduce longevity risk—reducing the risk of a shortfall for those that live too long.
+Annuitizing a portion of a defined-contribution account balance can reduce longevity risk—reducing the shortfall risk for those who live too long.

 Long-term care insurance can mitigate the risk of having a long-term care need.

 II.
 Three reasons you should consider global diversification.